shlomif/shlomif-tech-diary/tweets.md

 ----

-"Philosophy" means "the love of wisdom", and "amateur" means "someone who wworks for the love of it".
+"Philosophy" means "the love of wisdom", and "amateur" means "someone who works for the love of it".

+As a result, when I described myself as an "amateur philosopher", there could have been some redundancy.